TL;DR

 Where ProFix is different

-- Permit history as a real-world signal.
+- Ohio permit history as a real-world signal.
 Permit pulls at the county or city building department prove a contractor actually shows up for inspection.
-ProFix surfaces this on permit leaderboards.
+ProFix surfaces Ohio permit data on permit leaderboards.

 - Verification tier is publicly defined.
 What "verified" means is documented in the "what verified means" research piece and /verification.
 Homeowners can see exactly which checks passed.